 American Marketing Association (AMA) Case Team

-This team is for the top marketing students in the Carter College of Business as determined by the marketing faculty.
-The teams receive a case brief at the beginning of the Fall Semester which is sponsored by a company looking for marketing insight.
+The American Marketing Association (AMA) Case Team is for the top marketing students in the Carter College of Business as determined by the marketing faculty.
+The teams receive a case brief at the beginning of the fall semester which is sponsored by a company looking for marketing insight.
 The team answers this brief with a written case comprised of a situation analysis, primary research and analysis, a positional marketing statement and culminates with an integrated marketing communications plan.
 If the team places in the top 8 nationally, they summarize their written case answer in a presentation to the sponsoring company’s marketing directors at the annual International AMA Conference in New Orleans.
 There is currently only one team competing from Harding each year.

 Contact Lori Sloan – firstname.lastname@example.org - Box 10774